reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

     for a job to interrupt inactive launches.
 There are six options: 1 hour, 3 hours, 6 hours, 12 hours, 1 day, 1 week.

+- Keep launchess - this parameter specifies how long the system will keep old launches in the data base.
+There are four options: 2 weeks, 1 month, 3 months, 6 months.

 - Keep logs - this parameter specifies how long the system will keep old logs in launches.
 Related launch structures will be saved, in order to keep statistics.
-There are four options: 2 weeks, 1 month, 3 months, 6 months.
+There are four options: 2 weeks, 1 month, 3 months, 6 months, Forever.

 - Keep screenshots - this parameter specifies how long to keep screenshots in the system.
-There are five options: 1 week, 2 weeks, 3 weeks, 1 month, 3 months.
+There are five options: 1 week, 2 weeks, 3 weeks, 1 month, 3 months, Forever.

-- Auto-Analysis - this parameter allows activating auto-analysis on the project.
-ON - analysis will start as soon as any launch is finished, OFF - analysis will not start automatically, but can be invoked manually.

 [ ![Image](Images/userGuide/managingProjects/generalConf.png) ](https://youtu.be/GsBGyhj-V6s)

 > **Note:**
-Users with MEMBER or CUSTOMER project roles do not have permissions to edit project settings, They can only to view them.
+Users with MEMBER/ OPERATOR/ CUSTOMER project roles do not have permissions to edit project settings, They can only to view them.

 **CONFIGURE EMAIL NOTIFICATION**